riceissa/issarice.com/wiki/total-spending-in-global-health.md

   * <https://en.wikipedia.org/wiki/International_Aid_Transparency_Initiative>
   * Wikipedia's [list of countries by total health expenditure per capita](https://en.wikipedia.org/wiki/List_of_countries_by_total_health_expenditure_per_capita) uses both OECD stats as well as WHO's GHED (but oddly, via the World Bank)
+  * The Gates Foundation also has a [grants database](http://www.gatesfoundation.org/How-We-Work/Quick-Links/Grants-Database) that's a little lacking in some ways, but probably good enough to try to use
+  * Individual annual reports put out by various orgs (which ones?)